 It’s been a super-long time since Paul McCartney toured Australia.
 The last time he was here, Hypercolour, E Street, focaccia and Peter Andre were all things.
 Shane Warne was better known for his skills on the pitch than for his moves off it.
 Paul Keating was the Prime Minister.
 The internet wasn’t a thing!
 This outfit was somehow something people thought was acceptable to wear.

 What was the deal with that baggy, earth colours, tribal patterns meets Northern Exposure look?
-If you were alive at the time, you were all guilty of it.
+If you were alive at the time, you were guilty of wearing it.
 We all were.
 It looks horrible now.

 Now, the man behind some of the greatest songs of the twentieth century (and ‘Mull Of Kintyre’) is set to return to Australia and New Zealand in December for his first tour of the Antipodes since 1993.
 It’s a return many had given up thinking would ever happen.
 It’s as if we, as a nation, had done something to upset or offend the great man.